 Alan Strickland, Haringey’s cabinet member for housing, regeneration and planning, has written to local party members telling them that councillors have agreed “an important set of principles for the new company” which he says “make clear our intention of enshrining Labour values at the heart of the proposals” and ensure that “the purpose of the company is to improve the lives of our residents”.
 He adds that London Mayor Sadiq Khan “supports the proposals”.
 Khan’s draft good practice guide for estate redevelopment is currently out for public consultation.

-Strickland and council leader Claire Kober have defended the housing development vehicle (HDV) against critics through social and other media, with Kober telling the Guardian that Haringey’s plans are “not privatisation” but a “bold step” towards improving life for residents in a deprived area when “doing nothing” in the context of government cuts would carry far greater risks.
+Strickland and council leader Claire Kober have defended the HDV against critics through social and other media, with Kober telling the Guardian that Haringey’s plans are “not privatisation” but a “bold step” towards improving life for residents in a deprived area when “doing nothing” in the context of government cuts would carry far greater risks.
 She had already said that council tenants will be rehoused on equivalent contracts and rents.
 Strickland’s letter to Labour members lists the following principles set out in the motion carried by the Labour group:

 That decisions on the HDV should incorporate the following important protections for Haringey residents: